chD34/Material-Accounting-Service-Website/README.md

-Фронтенд проект з використанням Python Flask - сайт для реалізації служби матеріального обліку для військової сфери
+# Material Accounting Service Website

+Frontend project realized using Python Flask Framework - webapplication for the material accounting service in the military sphere.